Spring 2025 - end of seasonWe are now closed for the 2025 planting season.

 • King of Tompkins County

-King of Tompkins County apple tree
+King of Tompkins County apple trees

 An heirloom apple from New York state, primarily used for cooking.